aamnah/notes/raspberrypi/setting_up_camera_on_raspberrypi.md

 title: Setting up cam on Raspberry Pi
 date: 2015-08-25
 ---

 You have two options:

 	- [motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome)
 	- [kerberos](https://kerberos.io/)

-Motion install is pretty much all commmand line based.
+Motion install is pretty much all command line based.

 Kerberos is more user friendly, easier to install and has a modern interface